thienpow/esm-datastore/README.md

 # Test & Deploy
-Copy the source to linux & Build the esmserver in linux environment run the following
+First git clone the source to linux & Build the esmserver in linux environment run the following on your local dev machine
 ```
-./deploy.sh
+./deploy_dev.sh

 ```

+# Production Deployment

+### make sure the following binary are in place:
+1. esm-admin-warp is in deploy/admin folder.
+2. esm-game-loader is in deploy/gloader folder.
+3. esmserver, checker_current_game, checker_subscriber

+### make sure the DB Cert and env variables are correct.
+check the /deploy/service.start.sh for the env variables

+### IMPORTANT: all these binary must be build on Ubuntu 20 if deploy target is Ubuntu 20

 ### RENEW CERT
 sudo certbot certonly --server https://acme-v02.api.letsencrypt.org/directory --manual --preferred-challenges dns -d *.aadi.my

+Postgresql Server

 public
 postgresql://doadmin:tf45h3hpz6xstby6@db-postgresql-dev-sgp1-32064-do-user-7964287-0.b.db.ondigitalocean.com:25060/defaultdb?sslmode=require